isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 Getting information from more than one table (Joining)
 ######################################################

-**QUESTION BEING ASKED: For bladder cancer patients that have mutations in the CDKN2A gene, what types of mutations are they, what is their gender, vital status, and age - and for 3 downstream genes (MDM2, TP53, CDKN1A), what are the gene expression levels for each patient?**
+**QUESTION BEING ASKED: For bladder cancer patients that have mutations in the CDKN2A gene, what types of mutations are they, what is their gender, vital status, and days to death - and for 3 downstream genes (MDM2, TP53, CDKN1A), what are the gene expression levels for each patient?**

 The question comes from knowing that the p53/Rb pathway is commonly involved in bladder cancer (see TCGA Network paper, Figure 4).